ZHJEE/OpenTAP/doc/Developer Guide/What is OpenTAP/Readme.md

 ## OpenTAP Command Line Interface

 The OpenTAP CLI is a console program that executes a test plan and allows easy integration with other programs.
-The CLI has options to configure the test plan execution, such as setting external parameters, setting meta data, and executing OpenTAP as a service.
+The CLI has options to configure the test plan execution, such as setting external parameters, configuring resources and setting meta data.

 ## OpenTAP API